-There is a lot of concern among healthcare providers and patients around the issue of obtaining radiographs on pregnant patients.
-Although it is known that ionising radiation exposure can lead to cell death, mutation of germ cells, and carcinogenesis, there is no modern radiographic procedure that results in radiation exposure to a level that threatens embryo or fetal well-being.
+There is concern among healthcare providers and patients around the issue of obtaining radiographs on pregnant patients.
+Although it is known that ionising radiation exposure can lead to cell death, mutation of germ cells, and carcinogenesis, there is no common modern radiographic procedure that results in radiation exposure to a level that threatens embryo or fetal well-being.
 Radiation exposure of <5 rads (a computed tomographic abdomen/pelvis study carries an exposure of 3.5 rads) has not been associated with fetal defects or loss.
 Careful shielding of the patient can also minimise exposure.
 Importantly, the use of ultrasound for diagnosis is clearly safe in pregnancy, although it should be used to evaluate and answer a defined clinical problem.

 It is important to discuss the risks and benefits with patients before obtaining radiographs.
 Any risk must be carefully balanced against the increased risk of fetal and maternal death resulting from a delay in diagnosis and treatment.
 Alternatives to ionising radiation imaging, such as ultrasound and magnetic resonance imaging, may also have important roles in these patients.